 MSF Sweden has a travel policy that applies to all staff.
 As far as possible, board members should also follow this policy.
 However, board members are travelling on their own time and are not financially compensated for travel time, which means that some deviations may occur.
-All such deviation should be checked with and approved by the President.
-Examples of such deviations could be a night train that does not book through the system, or a considerably cheaper travel possibility than what the system offers.
+All such deviations should be checked with and approved by the President.
+Examples of such deviations could be a night train that does not book through the system, or a considerably cheaper travel possibility than what the MSF Sweden travel booking system offers.